Read-The-Question/rtq-review/src/pages/md/owners/owner_ac_pr.md

 \end{array}
 $

+The total number of digits after the decimal point is one.
 Let's account for the decimal point now.

 $= 221.2$